organicrails/organicrails.github.io/_posts/2015-07-29-Billtrail.md

 To exit the shell, call **CTRL+C**

+I will continue to use the MongoDB Shell throughout the application for my own sake, so I won't be writing anymore related to the Mongo Shell.
+But I strongly suggest you to play around with it and take a look at it once in a while.
+It's always good to have a general visualization of how your application is stored in the DB!

 ### A Pivot in the Application

 Now that we have a basic understand of MongoDB and how it plays in our rails application, let's rethink our application a bit.
 At this point, I realized that the documents within Bill doesn't make much sense structurally.
 Right now, we are simply throwing names and numbers inside the Bill collection without any purpose.
-What we want is perhaps something along the lines of a relationship model.
-We can have a _Bill_ with perhaps a _EventName_, and within that _Bill_ exists many _Transactions_ that keep track of the payer and the values.
-Ultimately, this is what we want to achieve
+What we want is perhaps something along the lines of a relationship-model between the bill itself and other types of stored information.
+For example, We can have a _Bill_ with a of _EventName_, and within that _Bill_ exists many _Transactions_ that keep track of the payer and the values.
+To visualize it, the following is what we might want to achieve

 {% highlight ruby %}
  {
     "_id" : ObjectId("55bbe71f6a61638630000001"),
     "Event_name" : "Dinner Bill",
-    "Transactions" [{
+    "Transactions" : [{
                      "payer": "Bob",
                      "dollar": 10
                      "cent": 50